vhborges/rusty-chess/README.md

 # Rusty Chess
-A (yet) terminal-based Chess game written in Rust.
+A (so far) text-based Chess game written in Rust.

-This project was created with the purpose of learning and practicing Rust concepts, but my goal is to have a fully working Chess game, with a graphical interface, mouse support, AI engine and multiplayer functionality.
+This project was created with the purpose of learning and practicing Rust concepts as I code, but my long-term goal is to have a fully working Chess game, with a graphical interface, mouse support, AI engine and multiplayer functionality.

 ## Roadmap
 - [x] Textual interface
-- [ ] PGN based movement and validations
+- [ ] PGN movement and validations
   - [x] Basic movement
   - [x] Capture symbol support
   - [x] Disambiguation symbol support (e.g. N**f**e5)